-Some hydraulic pump manufacturers (the minority) opt for making barrels entirely of copper alloy (brass), in contrast to a more common bimetallic design.
+Some hydraulic pump manufacturers (the minority) opt for making barrels entirely of copper alloy (bronze), in contrast to a more common bimetallic design.

 The pics are courtesy of a Liebherr LPVD open circuit pump.